-Convicted rapist and Kwaito musician Sipho “Brickz” Ndlovu’s sentencing has been postponed to 28 September by the Roodepoort Magistrate’s Court.
+Convicted rapist and Kwaito musician Sipho “Brickz” Ndlovu’s is expected to appear at the Roodepoort Magistrate’s Court for sentencing.

 Brickz (36), who all along as claimed his innocence, was following a three-year court battle in July found guilty of raping a 16-year-old girl at his Ruimsig home in 2013.